 If you are to enjoy the benefits of automated supplier onboarding and supplier management, integration with the company’s ERP is essential.

 Unfortunately, it is highly problematic for the P2P suite.

 For supplier data used in transactions, the P2P is subservient to the ERP vendor master – as you might expect, given that the ERP controls the payment to the supplier.
 But as soon as you have a second ERP instance, even if it’s from the same vendor (and it so often isn’t), your P2P will have a second vendor master.

 This results in duplicated supplier data, leading to inaccurate or incomplete analytics and inefficiencies for the business user and procurement team.

 Using a separate, specialist supplier management platform, which is designed to integrate with both ERP and P2P systems, resolves these conflicts and allows you to be the owner of the master record for each supplier, therefore solving this problem.

 Why does this matter?

-The P2P suite vendors, no different from many enterprise software categories, are quick to promise what’s possible, usually in good faith, but are more reluctant to acknowledge when a given use case that they hadn’t dealt with before can’t be supported.
+The P2P suite vendors, no different from many enterprise software categories, are quick to promise what is possible, usually in good faith, but are more reluctant to acknowledge when a given use case that they haven’t dealt with before can’t be supported.

-The importance of the P2P suite in a modern buying organisation inside a large, complex business, is undeniable, but experience in recent years has shown that a system designed to manage spend, invoicing and transactions – while superficially similar to a true supplier management platform – really shouldn’t be forced so far out of its comfort zone.
+The importance of the P2P suite in a modern buying organization inside a large, complex business is undeniable, but experience in recent years has shown that a system designed to manage spend, invoicing and transactions – while superficially similar to a true supplier management platform – really shouldn’t be forced so far out of its comfort zone.
 It’s not a mistake that many procurement leaders make twice.